What to do in Salzburg

 To help you prepare for your stay, I have selected for you the best accommodation in Salzburg according to your budget.

-So where to sleep in Salzburg?
+So where to stay in Salzburg?

 - Stadtalm Naturfreundehaus : Youth hostel located near the Salzburg Museum of Modern Art.
 Dormitory bed from €25, breakfast included.
 Access is not very easy because it is on top of a hill and the rooms are a bit small, but the view, on the other hand, is extraordinary.
 This is the best price for a hostel in Salzburg.
 The others start at 50€, which is a bit expensive for a single bed in a dormitory.